ACINQ/eclair/source/index.html.md

 true
 ```

-Check whether the given _payment_hash_ has been paid.
+Check whether the given _payment_hash_ has been paid, it is possible to use a BOLT11 invoice
+as parameter instead of the _payment_hash_ but at least one of the two must be specified.

 ### HTTP Request